Welcome to the Early Years Foundation Stage

 Staffing and Organisation

-At Eglinton, we have three Nursery Classes and two Reception classes that have the use of large classrooms and dedicated outdoor areas.
+At Eglinton, we have two Nursery Classes and two Reception classes that have the use of large classrooms and dedicated outdoor areas.
 The classrooms have carpet areas for whole class collaborative learning and the rest of the space, including our outdoor space is organised into learning zones for the children to access.

 Staff are organised to support the children through a balance of adult led and child initiated experiences throughout the day.
 All sessions include free flow access to the outdoor area.
 Practitioners are aware of the need to be flexible in order to respond to unplanned events that the children are interested in.